Agnes of Anhalt-Dessau, Duchess of Saxe-Altenburg

 Ernst I, Duke of Saxe-Altenburg. source: Wikipedia

 On April 28, 1853, Agnes married Prince Ernst of Saxe-Altenburg, the son of Georg, Duke of Saxe-Altenburg and Duchess Marie Luise of Mecklenburg-Schwerin.
-They had two children:

 Agnes and Ernst, c1870. source: Wikipedia

-From all accounts, the marriage was a very happy one and the two were very devoted to each other.
+From all accounts, the marriage was very happy and the two were very devoted to each other.
 For their 25th anniversary in 1878, Ernst gave Agnes the Princess Cross – a newly created miniature of the Knight’s Cross First Class of the Saxe-Ernestine House Order.
 They also established the Ernst-Agnes Foundation.
 In 1893, Agnes wrote a book entitled ‘A Word to Israel’, which discussed anti-semitism and Christianity in Germany.
 The book was later translated and published in Italian.

 The Duchess Agnes Memorial Church. photo: by User:WikiABG – self-photographed, CC BY-SA 2.5, https://commons.wikimedia.org/w/index.php?curid=875509